skzhang-zsk/AraVirusPPI/README.md

 # Usage

-To make predictions using the pre-trained models, follow these steps:
+To make predictions using the pre-trained models, follow this step:

 ### Run the Prediction Script